Llewyn Davis

 Llewyn Davis (/ˈluːɪn/) is a fictional title character and the protagonist of the 2013 Coen brothers' film Inside Llewyn Davis.
 He is a young, struggling folk singer trying to become more famous and financially successful after the flop of his debut album, Inside Llewyn Davis.
 He was portrayed by Oscar Isaac.

 Casting and creation

 When creating the character of Llewyn Davis, Joel Coen summed up the idea as "suppose Dave Van Ronk gets beat up outside of Gerde's Folk City.
 That's the beginning of a movie."
 The Coen Brothers used "Van Ronk's posthumous memoir, The Mayor of MacDougal Street" as an influence for the screenplay and Llewyn Davis' journey.
 The album cover and title of Inside Llewyn Davis is also directly inspired by Dave Van Ronk's album Inside Dave Van Ronk.
-In describing how Isaac was cast, Robert Christgau writes that "The Coens... emphasize that Van Ronk's story was only the seed of a fiction, and were pleased to cast Isaac in the title role partly because he's so unlike Van Ronk physically."
+In describing how Isaac was cast, music critic Robert Christgau writes that "The Coens... emphasize that Van Ronk's story was only the seed of a fiction, and were pleased to cast Isaac in the title role partly because he's so unlike Van Ronk physically."